 Be sceptical when you receive shipment confirmations or other emails from companies you have not ordered anything from.
-When these emails contain attachments, delete the email straight away.
-Under no circumstances should you open the attachment.
-These can contain malware that self-installs on your computer.
+Hermes does not send emails with additional claims.
+When these emails contain attachments or links, delete the email straight away.
+Under no circumstances should you open the attachment or links.
+These can contain malware that self-installs on your computer or smartphone.
 Hermes does not send such emails, nor are such sent on Hermes' behalf.

-There are some websites that appear as if they are operated by one of the Hermes companies.
-These rogue sites try to trick unsuspecting users into installing harmful programs such as spyware, trojans or viruses.
+There are some websites on the Internet that appear as if they are operated by one of the Hermes companies but are actually operated by thrid parties unknown to Hermes.
+These rogue sites try to trick unsuspecting users into installing harmful programs such as spyware, trojans, computer viruses or other harmful software.